- Medical Students

 The Family Medicine Residency program’s 36 months curriculum is seamlessly integrated allowing physicians to fulfill the ACGME and family medicine board requirements.
 Centered on core lectures, the diverse and innovative curriculum is offered and supported by resident, faculty and guest lectures in the department and institutional grand rounds.
 We have daily morning conference, and the lectures given during our Wednesday morning academic sessions.

 In addition to didactic and clinical responsibilities residents are also required to complete a presentation grade research project.
 Our program offers the residents a unique training with varied and rich clinical cases from our diverse populations.
 Residents are nurtured in a close knit small program where they have an open access to faculty.
 Residents have the advantage of a tight network of professionals in a huge educational enterprise.
 The Department of Research is strong, has an in-house Institutional Review Board (IRB) and offers a 14 weeks basic research course to all residents.

-The Family Medicine program at St. Joseph's Regional Medical Center is sponsored by New York Medical College, a member of the Touro University System.
+The Family Medicine program at St. Joseph's University Medical Center is self-sponsored.

 A modern State of the Art Family Medicine Center, experienced faculty, small group and personal attention are hallmarks of this boutique residency within the confines of a large fully functioning tertiary care medical center that is a fully accredited by the LCME.
 Training opportunities abound with the high level of cooperation and collegial support of our other fully approved ACGME and Osteopathic programs.